jkerr321/jen-johnson/content/posts/documentation-day.md

 ---
-title: "Documentation Day: How the FT.com team improved our documentation to 95% usefulness in 7 hours"
+title: "Documentation Day: How the FT.com team improved our documentation to 95% usefulness in 7 hours*"
 date: 2019-07-10T19:36:15+01:00
 draft: false
 ---

-# Documentation Day: How the FT.com team improved our documentation to 95% usefulness in 7 hours*

-* Plus heaps of preparation and lots of help!
+## *Plus heaps of preparation and lots of help!

 ![Friendly runbook trophies up for grabs](https://cdn-images-1.medium.com/max/8064/1*lpSSjJG4a1_jlZL7ThqqTw.png)*Friendly runbook trophies up for grabs*

 In June a group of FT developers came together for a magical day of sugar and sun fuelled writing in an effort to improve our documentation.
 By the time we were done we’d improved the quality of the [runbooks](https://en.wikipedia.org/wiki/Runbook) of our most critical ([Platinum tier](https://docs.google.com/spreadsheets/d/1R2cm_MkcLKe6ceoIiFYfnkbE-gXjNMs9JTbvUXbSrs0)) systems by 25%, achieved at least 90% ‘usefulness’ on all of them, and shared some hotly contested trophies.
 We called it ‘Documentation Day 2019’, and I’m going to tell you how we did it.

-> Platinum tier system: a brand critical system that is required to be available 99.9% of the time and is supported 24/7, for example, the [FT.com homepage](https://www.ft.com/).
+> _**Platinum tier system**: a brand critical system that is required to be available 99.9% of the time and is supported 24/7, for example, the [FT.com homepage](https://www.ft.com/)._

 ## Why now?

 The drive for improving our documentation was borne of one of our [Objective and Key Results](https://en.wikipedia.org/wiki/OKR) measures for 2019 around continuously increasing the maintainability and sustainability of the FT.com and FT App technology stack.

 Part of the motivation for this OKR, and our decision to focus first and foremost on our runbooks, was that they were not working effectively for either of their two audiences; the Operations team who provide first line support, and FT.com developers who provide second line support, and this was having a negative effect on both.

-> **First Line Support**: a group within the Operations team, working 24/7 to support 230 platinum systems at the FT, performing monitoring and basic support tasks for all of them
+> _**First Line Support**: a group within the Operations team, working 24/7 to support 230 platinum systems at the FT, performing monitoring and basic support tasks for all of them._

-> **Second Line Support**: Experts on individual systems (usually developers in the team that built them), called to provide fixes when Ops are unable to
+> _**Second Line Support**: Experts on individual systems (usually developers in the team that built them), called to provide fixes when Ops are unable to._

 When something goes wrong with one of our Platinum systems the Ops team try to diagnose the issue and fix it, based on the information in the runbook.
 However the information in the runbook is often vague, incorrect, or missing entirely, which leaves them unable to perform that function effectively.